-Make rooms seem taller, shorter, and fancier — plus it’ll cover up flaws.
+Make rooms seem taller, shorter, and fancier — and cover up flaws.

 Crown molding is a visual treat that adds a touch of elegance.
 Crown moldings made of wood come in hundreds of profiles and can be stained, painted, or left natural.
 Because wood tends to expand and contract with changes in humidity, use flexible caulk at joints and seams.
 Cost: $1.50 to $45 per foot.